Welcome to SUNY Cortland | Benefits at a Glance

 All HMOs charge a small co-payment for certain services, usually in the form of a per-visit fee.
 HMOs have no annual deductibles and rarely, if ever, are claim forms required.
 Member’s out-of-pocket costs are usually the lowest with this type of plan.

 How do I enroll?

 Please indicate your intention to participate or not to participate in a health insurance plan on the Benefits Election Form.
-To enroll, please complete the Health Insurance Transaction Form (PS-404) (PDF) online or provided in your orientation packet and return it to the Employee Benefits Office, Miller Administration Building, room 302, within 42 days of your appointment date to avoid any extended waiting period.
+To enroll, you please complete the New York State Health Insurance Transaction Form (PS-404) (PDF) online or provided in your orientation packet and return it to the Employee Benefits Office, Miller Administration Building, room 301, within 42 days of your appointment date to avoid any extended waiting period.

-The UUP Benefit Trust Fund provides vision and dental benefits at no cost to employees who meet the eligibility requirements for participation in the New York State Health Insurance Program.
-These benefits are available to you and your eligible dependents whether you enroll for individual or family coverage in the Health Insurance Program or decline to participate.
-Coverage under the UUP Benefit Trust Fund is not automatic; you must first enroll yourself and your dependents.
+The CSEA Employee Benefit Fund provides vision and dental benefits at no cost to employees who meet the eligibility requirements for participation in the New York State Health Insurance Program.
+These benefits are available to you and your eligible dependents whether you enroll for individual or family coverage in the health insurance program or decline to participate.
+Coverage under the CSEA Employee Benefit Fund is not automatic; you must first enroll yourself and your dependents.

-Detailed information about eligibility requirements for you and your dependents, covered benefits, and instructions on how to use your plans may be found at the UUP Benefit Trust Fund.
+Detailed information about eligibility requirements for you and your dependents, covered benefits, and instructions on how to use your plans may be found at the CSEA Employee Benefit Fund.

 PO Box 1525